 - Being active on social media networks and, if possible, getting your profiles verified

 - Getting local press and/or working with bloggers so there are more mentions of your business online

-- Building backlinks from local news sites or other websites
+- Building backlinks from local sites or other relevant news websites

 - Creating relevant content that lives on your website and sharing it across social media

 - Curating and sharing content from other sources that’s relevant to your business

 - Listing your business in directories that are relevant to your business

 After relevance and prominence, the last ranking factor for local SEO is proximity.
 It’s also the most important local ranking factor.

 As a local business, you’ll want to make sure Google is pulling up your store in local results when people in your town are searching for relevant topics.

 There are three ways shoppers might search for a local business including:

 To let Google know your proximity, it’s important to consider the user’s search intent and optimize for the various ways a potential local customer might search for your products.

 Here are examples of each type of search: